miRkwood-RNA/miRkwood/miRkwood_installation.md

 programs.cfg file.

 - piccolo
-piccolo is a "homemade" program that performs alignments.
+piccolo is an in-house program that performs alignments.
 It is stored in the ${local_programs} directory.

 3. Optional dependencies for abinitio pipeline

 - tRNAscan-SE
 This program searches for tRNA genes in genomic sequences.
 Download the archive at http://lowelab.ucsc.edu/software/tRNAscan-SE.tar.gz.
-Extract the archive and replace '$(HOME)' by the path where you want to install it, then compile it.
+Extract the archive and edit the Makefile to replace '$(HOME)' by the path where you want to install it, then compile it.

 - rnammer
 This program predicts 5s/8s, 16s/18s and 23s/28s ribosomal